-A properly fitted helmet is essential to riding safely.
-Our quick fitting tips and size conversion chart will help you get the correct sizing.
+A properly fitted riding helmet is essential to ensure the highest level of safety for your head.
+We have put together some fitting tips and a handy size conversion chart will help you get the correct sizing before purchasing.

 Every person has a different head shape.
 Some are more round, other more oval.
 Some need a deep fitting hat, other a more shallow fit.
 The Gatehouse range caters for every head shape.
 If one helmet model doesn’t feel quite right, then try a different model or style.